How Much Do You Need to Comfortably Live in Switzerland?

 Cost of Living in Switzerland: An Overview

 Swiss residents enjoy excellent healthcare, infrastructure, education, and social services.
 This and the fact that almost everyone is paid a good wage is partly why expenses are higher than in other places.
-In addition to tax, residents have to pay for health insurance and public or private transport.

 Our Assumptions